archivesspace/archivesspace/backend/Authentication.md

         def initialize(definition)
-          # Connect to the database using the database connection details
+          # Store the database connection details for use at
-          # specified in our configuration file.
+          # authentication time.
           @db_url = definition[:db_url] or raise "Need a value for :db_url"
         end